jmbussat/WS2812_ESP8266/README.md

 # Hello World
 This is not a very bright lamp on purpose.
 Here are three pictures showing how it glows.
+I took the picture looking down but the lamp is meant to be sitting at the top of a shelf (or at the top of an Ikea lamp) where the glow of the LED isn't visible unlike on the follwing pictures.

 <img alt="red lantern" src="https://github.com/jmbussat/WS2812_ESP8266/blob/master/Img/red.jpg" height="250">
 <img alt="green lantern" src="https://github.com/jmbussat/WS2812_ESP8266/blob/master/Img/green.jpg" height="250">